India's Modi accepts defeat on contentious land decree, will change law

-NEW DELHI, Aug 30 (Reuters) - Indian Prime Minister Narendra Modi will let an executive order making it easier for businesses to buy land lapse on Monday after failing to win support from opposition parties in a major blow to his economic reform agenda.
+NEW DELHI (Reuters) - Indian Prime Minister Narendra Modi will let an executive order making it easier for businesses to buy land lapse on Monday after failing to win support from opposition parties in a major blow to his economic reform agenda.

-Modi said on Sunday the government was ready to amend the proposed law and criticised the spreading of false rumours that made farmers afraid of the changes.
+Modi said on Sunday the government was ready to amend the proposed law and criticized the spreading of false rumors that made farmers afraid of the changes.

 “I have always said that, in the dispute related to the land acquisition law, the government is open minded,” Modi said in his monthly radio address.
 “I am willing to accept any suggestion for the benefit of farmers.”